zhanggq96/Minlateration/README.md

 ![][argmin p]

-This problem is quadratic but not convex.
+This problem is not convex (and has no quadratic form as far as I can tell).
 It is also worth noting that the optimization method used (scipy.optimize: SQLSP) requires a Jacobian (gradient) function.
 It can be shown that that gradient for *L* is

 ![][gradient]